-The legislation passed in Great Britain on Monday, 29th October 2012, was primarily aimed at restricting the importation and movement of ash trees for planting, because these carry the highest risks of spreading the Chalara fraxinea fungus, which causes Chalara dieback.
+The legislation passed in Great Britain on Monday, 29th October 2012, was primarily aimed at restricting the importation and movement of ash trees for planting, because these carry the highest risks of spreading the Hymenoscyphus fraxineus fungus, which causes Chalara dieback.

-Ash wood and bark can be infected by the fungus, but wood and wood products can be treated to prevent disease spread.
-Control over movement of ash wood from infected sites is achieved through statutory Plant Health Notices.
+Ash wood and bark can be infected by the fungus, but there is a limited risk of the disease being spread via infected wood and bark.
+Wood and wood products can be treated to prevent disease spread.

-There has been no amendment to the regulation of wood and timber movements into and within Britain, but new legislation has come into effect which controls the movement of ash wood into Ireland.
+There has been no amendment to the regulation of wood and timber movements into and within Britain in relation to Chalara, but new legislation has come into effect which controls the movement of ash wood into Ireland.

-In woodlands and sites where no infection is suspected, we recommend the simple precaution of removing leaf material from logs or firewood whilst on site, as a precaution against the possibility that the disease is not obviously apparent and could be spread unintentionally with logs and firewood.
+At all woodlands and sites we recommend the simple precaution of removing leaf material from logs or firewood while it is still on site on site as a precaution to reduce the possibility of the disease being spread with logs and firewood.

 Cases of suspected Chalara dieback should be reported to Defra or the Forestry Commission.

 Wood imports into Great Britain

 a) From EU countries - ash logs, sawn timber, woodchips and firewood may continue to be imported in the usual way from European Union (EU) countries: in the unlikely event that this material is found to contain infection, we have the powers to take remedial action such as re-export or destruction.